nitin-pandey-27/ai-assisted-devops/day-4/README.md

 - OpenAI01 --> API calls

   Q. How to run Deepseek AI ?
-  - download ollama and install it
+  - download ollama and install it.
+Please refer day-3 for more details.
+  - pull the deepseek model and run it
   ```
   # ollama pull deepseek-r1:1.5b
   # ollama run deepseek-r1:1.5b